Proportionality and the Limits of Welfarism: Additional Discussion

-This section highlights some differences between Rule X and Phragm\'en's Sequential Rule.
-As we have already noticed, Rule X satisfies EJR and core subject to priceability with equal payments.
-On the other hand, the Phragm\'en's rule is committee-monotonic.\footnote{If we increase the size of the committee from $k$ to $k+1$, then the new committee selected by the Phragm\'en's rule will have the same members as the old committee of size $k$, and one additional candidate.} Below, we give an example of a simple class of profiles (overlapping parties) where the behavior of the two rules vary significantly.
+This section highlights some differences between Equal Shares and Phragm\'en's Sequential Rule.
+As we have already noticed, Equal Shares satisfies EJR and core subject to priceability with equal payments.
+On the other hand, Phragm\'en's rule is committee-monotonic.\footnote{If we increase the size of the committee from $k$ to $k+1$, then the new committee selected by Phragm\'en's rule will have the same members as the old committee of size $k$, plus one additional candidate.} Below, we give an example of a simple class of profiles (overlapping parties) where the behavior of the two rules differs significantly.

 Consider the following profile: